JonasAlfredsson/docker-kea/README.md

 for the Control Agent which exposes a RESTful API that can be used for querying/controlling the other services.

+Available as both Debian and Alpine images and for multiple architectures.
+In order to facilitate the last part this repo needs to build Kea from source, so it might not be 100% identical to the official ISC package.

 ---

 [Kea][1] is the successor of the old [ISC DHCP][2] server which will reach